geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 - **Keycloak realm not imported**: Keycloak imports realm files only on first startup.
 Remove the `keycloak_data` volume and restart the stack.
 - **LDAP users not found**: confirm `docker/openldap/ldif/02-users.ldif` exists before first startup.
 If the LDAP volume already exists, remove the LDAP volumes and restart.
 - **MapStore waits for LDAP healthcheck**: the LDAP container now uses a root DSE healthcheck, so this usually points to an LDAP startup problem rather than missing sample users.
+- **OIDC login returns 500 before reaching Keycloak**: check the MapStore logs for `authorizationUri is null`.
+In this Docker setup, `keycloakOAuth2Config.authorizationUri` must be configured explicitly and should point to the public browser URL `http://localhost/keycloak/realms/mapstore/protocol/openid-connect/auth`.
+- **OIDC callback returns 500 after Keycloak login**: make sure backend-only endpoints such as `accessTokenUri`, `checkTokenEndpointUrl`, `idTokenUri`, `revokeEndpoint` and `introspectionEndpoint` point to `http://host.docker.internal/keycloak/...`, not `http://localhost/keycloak/...`.
+- **Keycloak login is automatic after MapStore logout**: this means the Keycloak SSO session is still active.
+The sample sets `keycloakOAuth2Config.globalLogoutEnabled=true` and `keycloakOAuth2Config.postLogoutRedirectUri=http://localhost/mapstore/` so MapStore logout also asks Keycloak to end the realm session.
 - **Redirect or callback errors**: check that the Keycloak redirect URI matches `http://localhost/mapstore/*` and that `keycloakOAuth2Config.redirectUri` in the datadir points to `http://localhost/mapstore/rest/geostore/openid/keycloak/callback`.
 In LDAP-direct mode, keep `keycloakOAuth2Config.autoCreateUser=false`; otherwise the Keycloak callback can fail while trying to sync users and groups through the LDAP-backed GeoStore DAOs.
 - **502 Bad Gateway during login or callback**: the auth proxy config in `docker/mapstore.auth.conf` increases proxy buffers for Keycloak and MapStore callback responses.
 Restart the proxy if you edit the file.
 - **LDAP LDIF edits are ignored**: LDIF bootstrap runs only on an empty LDAP volume.
 Rebuild the LDAP image and remove LDAP volumes before restarting.